Your Shopping List

 2. Then transfer the steak to a 350 to 400 degree oven to finish cooking for 5-15 minutes until it reaches the desired temperature.

-3. Let the steak rest 5 minutes before serving.
+3. Let the steak rest at least 5-10 minutes before serving.

-1. Place the seasoned steak in a 275 degree oven on a baking sheet (and wired rack if desired) and cook about 45-60 minutes, until it reaches a temperature of 125 – 135 degrees F.
+1. Place the seasoned steak in a 275 degree oven on a baking sheet (and wired rack if desired) and cook for about 45-60 minutes, until the steak reaches a temperature of 125 to 135 degrees F.

-2. Remove the steak from the oven and let it rest about 10 minutes.
+2. Remove the steak from the oven and let it rest 5-10 minutes.

 3. Then, sear the steak in a very hot skillet for one minute on each side and serve it immediately.

-Of course, you can also get great results on the grill.
+Of course, you can also get spectacular results on the grill.

 1. Bring your steak to room temperature and season it.
 You can also brush the grill with oil to help keep your steak from sticking.